 Meir Sperling serves as our President, Verint Communications Intelligence and Investigative Solutions and Corporate Officer.
 Mr. Sperling has served in such capacity since 2000.
 He also served as President, APAC from 2006 to 2007.
 Before joining us, Mr. Sperling served as Corporate Vice President of ECI Telecom Ltd. ("ECI") as General Manager of its Business Systems Division, and Director of several ECI subsidiaries.
 Before then, Mr. Sperling held various management positions with Tadiran Telecommunications Communications Ltd. as well as with Tadiran Ltd and TEI, a U.S. subsidiary.

 Former Directors

-Avi Aronovitz, a former employee of Comverse, served on our board of directors from November 2004 until tendering his resignation in November 2008.
 John Spirtos, a former employee of Comverse, served on our board of directors from November 2008 until tendering his resignation in June 2009.

 The Board of Directors and Board Committees